pmandros/node2vec2rank/README.md

 <!-- Practicalities -->
 ## Practicalities

 The input can be either in adjacency format with index and header, or a weigted edge list without header (supported by networkx).
 Regarding the parameters embed_dimensions and distance_metrics, node2vec2rank runs multiple times for every parameter combination, and then all the rankings are aggregated into one using the Borda scheme.
 The default settings have been tested thoroughly.
+The data_preprocessing parameteres are more involved.
+In a nutshell, they perform graph preprocessing such as binarization, sparsifying by keeping top edges, absoluting.
+We highly recommend to perform your own preprocessing and use the resulting networks with n2v2r.

 <!-- CONTRIBUTING -->
 ## Contributing